Designed by npsBench

 How to read these datas ?

-A specialty retailer in Apparel with an NPS of 50 is outperforming its industry baseline by 6 points.
-An ISP at 25 is strong for its sector even if 25 would be mediocre in Consumer Electronics.
+A specialty retailer in Apparel with an NPS of 35 is outperforming its industry baseline in the United States (28) by 7 points.
+An ISP at 25 remains strong for its sector, since the Internet Service Providers baseline sits around 20, even though a 25 would be considered weak in Consumer Electronics, where the average is 28.
 Context is everything.

 What stands out in 2024